Advances in Modelling and Analysis A (AMA_A) is a quarterly international journal.

 d) Reject: the paper will not be published.

-Upon acceptance, the author will receive an acceptance letter sent by the editor in chief or managing editor and be required to prepare the paper in MS Word using the template of the journal.
+Upon acceptance, the author will receive an acceptance letter sent by the editor-in-chief or managing editor.

 We adhere strongly to the highest ethical standards of academic integrity, and fully expect the same from all of our contributing authors.
 Any paper containing plagiarism seriously hinders us from our goal of maintaining high levels of quality, uniqueness, and innovation.